mirkomarras/bias-recsys-tutorial/README.md

 #### Notebook 2: Investigation on item popularity bias [[Colab link]](https://colab.research.google.com/github/mirkomarras/bias-recsys-tutorial/blob/master/notebooks/item_popularity_bias.ipynb)

 This notebook will outline a short study of item popularity in recommender systems.
 We assume that the number of ratings is a proxy of the popularity of the item.
-We calculate the popularity of each item and we sort items in a dataframe by decreasing popularity.
-Then, we will compare the characteristics of the items recommended by pairwise, pointwise, random and mostpop strategies.
+First, we will compare the characteristics of the items recommended by pairwise, pointwise, random and mostpop strategies.
-Finally, we will show how to setup and perform a post-processing mitigation approach.
+Then, we will show how to setup and perform a post-processing mitigation approach against popularity.

 #### Notebook 3: Investigation on item provider fairness [[Colab link]](https://colab.research.google.com/github/mirkomarras/bias-recsys-tutorial/blob/master/notebooks/item_provider_fairness.ipynb)

 This notebook will consider the directors of movies in Movielens 1M as the item providers and investigates how unfairness based on gender groups affects providers' group visibility and exposure with respect to their representation in the item catalog.
-We also showcase an umsampling strategy that upsamples interations involving items of a minority group to improve fairness.
+Then, we introduce an pre-processing strategy that upsamples interations involving items of a minority group to improve fairness, while resulting in a small loss in utility.

 ## Contribution
 This code is provided for educational purposes and aims to facilitate reproduction of our results, and further research